Get

 How Often Should I Trim My Cat’s Claws?

-Cats need to have their claws clipped about every 10 to 14 days to avoid developing painful ingrown nails.
+Cats need to have their claws clipped every 2 to 4 weeks on average, depending on the individual cat, to avoid developing painful ingrown nails.
 Indoor cats’ claws often require more frequent attention than outdoor pets.
 Make sure to use clippers designed for cats.

 Hold your cat on your lap and press a digit to extend the nail and clip.
 Stay far away from the pink quick to avoid hurting your buddy.
 Some cats stay calmer throughout the process when snuggled gently in a towel.

 It’s okay if your cat only allows you to clip a few nails at once.
-If you can’t get your companion to cooperate or don’t feel comfortable with the process, consider booking a quick appointment with a groomer to ensure your pet stays comfortable and healthy.
+If you can’t get your companion to cooperate or don’t feel comfortable with the process, consider booking a quick appointment with a groomer or your vet to ensure your pet stays comfortable and healthy.

 close up trimming cat nails